MicrosoftDocs/win32/desktop-src/MsVS/ivmvirtualmachine-getactivationvalue.md

 ## Remarks

 This method provides low-level access to any activation value.
 It can be used to set activation values for customer-defined keys.
 When a virtual machine is started, a copy is made of its configuration values, which becomes its set of activation values.
 Activation values are maintained until the virtual machine is shut down or restarted.
 Note that Virtual Server may only use the configuration to store values for certain keys, that is, the activation value may never be used.

 Activation keys are stored internally in a hierarchical manner similar to the registry keys in Windows.
-To specify a specific subkey, a "key path" is constructed which specifies the various keys in a slash mark–delimited format.
+To specify a specific subkey, a "key path" is constructed which specifies the various keys in a slash mark delimited format.

 For example, to read the value of the "default\_action" key located in the following key tree: